shayanpourvatan/HelloKotlin/README.md

 visibility modifiers in Kotlin are similar to those in Java.
 You have the same public, protected, and private modifiers.
-    But the default visibility is different: if you omit a modifier, the declaration becomes public.
+    But the default visibility is different: if you omit a modifier, the declaration becomes public. in Kotlin you don't hava package private that exists in java, instead of it Kotlin introduce **Internal**